 Best Wedding Photography of 2019

-The weather is starting to warm up, there’s blossom on the trees, the birds are singing, the nights are getting longer, and in addition to all this spring-like activity, I’ve finally got round to compiling my annual end of year round-up.
+The weather is warming up, there’s blossom on the trees, the birds are singing, the nights are getting longer, and in addition to all this spring-like activity, I’ve finally got round to compiling my annual end of year round-up.
 I’m always late to the party with this, and other stuff has been keeping me busy of late (this is the only mention of the dreaded C word that I’ll make in this post.
 I know you’re all feeling it, I’m feeling it too).
-And so, better late than never, I give you my Best Wedding Photography of 2019; my favourite moments from last year, all of them completely unscripted, documentary photographs, bar 2 or 3 relaxed portraits, the ratio of which pretty much sums up my photographic style.
+And so, better late than never, I give you my Best Wedding Photography of 2019.
+My favourite moments from 2019, all of them completely unscripted, documentary photographs, bar 2 or 3 relaxed portraits, the ratio of which pretty much sums up my photographic style.

 This is the 8th year that I’ve done a round-up of my favourite photos from the year and put them all together in one post.
 I really enjoy the process; it’s the only time I get to go through everything I’ve shot during the year (believe me, my January weddings seem a million miles away by the time I get to December), and for couples considering booking me as their wedding photographer, it allows them to see what makes me tick and gives them a clear idea of how I could tell the story of their wedding.
 There’s a common theme in every year’s selection in that my favourite images are very rarely the big moments, but rather the little, unexpected moments in between.
 Moments that nobody saw coming, and sometimes, moments that nobody but me saw.
 This is what drives me at every wedding; the limitless possibilities for the unknown.
 Some moments you anticipate and some pop up out of nowhere.
 That’s the joy of it, the thrill of the chase.